sakshikaveri/Web-Development/README.md

 # Web-Development
-This repository includes the Web development course contents I have learnt and prepared
+This repository contains the materials from the Web development course that I have learned and put together.